shinnenkara/im-sorry-dave-youre-fired/README.md

 - If your workspace has many test apps with the same name, rely on `App ID` from install output and open settings with:
   - `slack app settings`
   - or `https://api.slack.com/apps/<APP_ID>`

-Note: Slack MCP is available on Slack Pro and higher plans.
-Access may also depend on workspace policy, and admin approval may be required.

 References: